Here’s my list of business networking groups in Brighton, Hove and Sussex.

 This is no longer running as a business networking group in Brighton, but the Croydon group is going strong.
 This isn’t a traditional networking organisation, it’s much more about supporting entrepreneurial women and developing a community.
 There are monthly meetings with different topics, some practical, some spiritual and some emotional) and they often have guest speakers.
 I haven’t been, so let me know if you have – maybe you could write a guest blog review for me?

 Institute of Directors

-Wired Sussex has a calendar of events in Brighton and Hove, mostly of events for digital businesses, plus they have some meet up events for Wired Sussex members, and some interesting one off events.
-Wired Sussex are very active in all areas of the digital business sector, running some very interesting events, and lobbying for their members.
+Wired Sussex has a calendar of events in Brighton and Hove, mostly of events for digital businesses, plus they have some meet up events for Wired Sussex members, and some interesting one-off events.
+Wired Sussex is very active in all areas of the digital business sector, running some very interesting events, and lobbying for their members.

 I could give you lots of arguments about the name of this group (why can’t women just be entrepreneurs, are you defined by being a mother) but I won’t.
 I’ll just tell you about Mumpreneurs, which is a friendly, informal group, meeting in cafes in different locations in Sussex.
 Peer support at its best.

 Copyright of this list of business networking groups in Brighton